ehamiter/GitHubinator/README.md

 ## Installation

+If you use [Package Control](http://wbond.net/sublime_packages/package_control), just install it from there.
+If not:

 Clone this repo to your Sublime Text 2 Packages folder:

     cd ~/"Library/Application Support/Sublime Text 2/Packages/"
     git clone https://github.com/ehamiter/ST2-GitHubinator.git

 The plugin should be picked up automatically.
 If not, restart Sublime Text.

+## Configuration

+The defaults should work for most setups, but if you have a different branch or remote name, you can configure it in the `Githubinator.sublime-settings` file:

+    {
+      "default_branch": "master",
+      "default_remote": "origin"
+    }

 ## Usage